javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 ## Global symbols

-Normally, all symbols are different.
-But sometimes we want same-named symbols to be the same.
+As we've seen, usually all symbols are different, even if they have the same name.
+But sometimes we want same-named symbols to be same entities.

 For instance, different parts of our application want to access symbol `"id"` meaning exactly the same property.

 To achieve that, there exists a *global symbol registry*.
-We can create symbols in it and and access them later, and it guarantees that repeated accesses by the same name return exactly the same symbol.
+We can create symbols in it and access them later, and it guarantees that repeated accesses by the same name return exactly the same symbol.

 In order to create or read a symbol in the registry, use `Symbol.for(name)`.